grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The depth of the boat was slowly, slowly creeping downwards.
 Percy stared at the black line of the needle on the dial, and willed it to stay still.
 She was pretty sure Gregory and Bastian were doing the same.
 But it never stopped its shaky wavering, and it persistently made gains towards the deep end of the dial.
 It had already crept three quarters of the way around --- on a dial that was graduated in such a way that the far end, where its tiny steel bounding needle poked up, was theoretically beyond the capabilities of what the ship could survive.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 They had watched the needle traverse that distance the way one might track a long journey on a map.
 It seemed they had traveled interminably far to get where they were now, and they looked back at the three quarters of the dial they had passed the way one remembers days and days on the road in a long cross-country journey.

-In actual physical distance though, their depth was no more of a distance than one might walk to buy a bottle of milk from the corner store.
+[//]: # (Deleting this line because it conflicts with the ball throwing line a bit further back: In actual physical distance though, their depth was no more of a distance than one might walk to buy a bottle of milk from the corner store.)

 The even more critical gauge at the moment was that depth-under-keel gauge.
 The instrumentation that fed that gauge had a limit to its sensitivity.
 It could show the depth of the bottom far beyond what the submarine was capable of, but nowhere near the actual depths of the deep ocean.
-At the far end of that dial, its bounding pin was cutely labeled in an ancient naval tradition: "Bottomless."
+At the far end of that dial, its bounding pin was labeled in an ancient naval tradition: "Bottomless."

 And it really did not matter that somewhere down there might be an actual bottom.
 For this sub, for their pursuing sub, for any submarine that Captain Percy had ever heard about, the deep ocean was in all practical ways a never-ending hole.
 Anyone who went down there would never find a bottom, and could never come back up.
-They lived much of their submariner lives floating on delicate bubbles of gas over that black hole that never ceased in its efforts to suck them down.
+They each lived much of their submariner lives floating on delicate bubbles of gas over that black hole that never ceased in its efforts to suck them down.
 The needle of the depth-under-keel dial had been pegged at "Bottomless" for days now as they have been crossing deep ocean.

 Hemi came up through the hatch into the control room with a clipboard and a pencil, and leaned over the glowing red dials, raising the tiny lenses of his glasses with his fingers to bring them into sharper focus.
 He jotted readings off the dials down onto his clipboard.

 Captain Percy fished her hand around among the joists that supported the pressure hull wall, and found a rumpled pack of cigarillos.
 She shook one out and lit it.
 "Are we going to make it Hemi?"

 "It is razor work Sylvia.
-Numbers slide past numbers, and a decimal points worth of difference changes whether we live or die.
+Numbers slide past numbers, and a decimal point worth of difference changes whether we live or die.
 And if the numbers _do_ work out in our favor, there is no way to say whether --- should your plan succeed initially --- it does not simply perpetrate the complete failure of the pressure hull and leave us permanently on the bottom regardless."

 Percy sucked slowly on her cigarillo as she parsed Hemi's assessment.
 "What you are really saying is that even though it looks fucking hopeless there is a goddamn fucking chance."

 "There is distinctly a chance, Sylvia."

 A third gauge now entered as an influencing variable in Captain Percy's equation: the clock.
 In the dramatic submarine stories from the wars, everything happened in quick actions: emergency maneuvers, incoming torpedoes, plunging dives, and explosions.
 Despite having been in a number of dangerous situations in her years working on cargo submarines, Percy could never relate to the speed of the old war stories.
-In her experience, most dangerous situations on submarines were like this one: permeated with slow, grinding terror.
+In her experience, most dangerous situations on submarines were like this one: permeated through with slow, grinding terror.
 There were certainly dramatic moments aboard submarines, but most of what Percy retained in her memory of the dangerous events she had lived through was a sensation of extreme slowness.
 In many cases it was not just a sensation.
-As in the case of the current situation, many dramatic event on submarines required extremely slow movement.
+As in the current situation, many dramatic event on submarines _required_ extremely slow movement.
 The _Prospect_ was currently barely making headway at 3 knots.
 That slowness gave them the protection of silence.

 Percy could not reconcile the clock's glacial movement with the steady driving movement of the other gauges that mattered.
 The remaining battery gauge appeared to be determined to get into the red zone.
 Their depth gauge found its way only towards larger numbers.
 These two gauges had apparently unmoored themselves from the restrictions of time.
 Meanwhile the depth-under-keel gauge and the distance they had covered --- which Percy almost subconsciously tracked in her head --- remained mired and unmoving.

 For hours Percy's eyes blearily followed these tiny needles that wrote their fate as she sucked down one cigarillo lit from the budded remains of the last.
 No one in the control room would have been convinced that time was moving at all, except for the unassailable fact that the battery-remaining gauge had dipped into the red-hashed warning zone, and the depth gauge had passed their normal operating limit of 215 meters to find its own red-hatched warning zone.
 These two thin lines were undeniably converging towards an ending for them all.

 [//]: # (The fact that the clock moved so steadily relative to all the rest of the glacially churning gauges did not provide any sense of relief.
 The slow speed of the clock weighed against the glacially slow churn of the other gauges.
 All except the battery levels --- that gauge appeared to be steadily dropping when measured against the clock, as if it were determined to show itself as the factor that would mark their doom.
 Hours ticked past, hardly registering their existence.
 She sucked down one cigarillo lit from the budded remains of the last.
 She nervously stepped from foot to foot as she stood behind Gregory and Bastian, gripping the backs of their chairs hard enough to pale her knuckles.
 She willed the clock to to move slower.
 They desperately needed more time if they were going to make it.)
-1k

-Captain Percy's eyes wandered wearily back and forth from the clock to their depth, to the battery remaining, to the depth-under-keel gauge.
+Captain Percy's eyes wandered wearily back and forth from the clock to their depth, to the battery-remaining, to the depth-under-keel gauge.
 Their depth and battery were now squeezing hard up against the time they had remaining.
 She stared at the depth-under-keep needle and summoned all the superstitious powers of the universe to move the needle up off the "Bottomless" pin.
 From the picture of their situation that the gauges wrote into her mind, she knew it had to happen.

-For a moment, she thought she saw it writhe, like the flash of a small bait fish seen catching the sun in a shallow pool of water.
-But with slightly more sharply focused eyes, the needle remained sitting comfortably on the pin.
+For a moment, she thought she saw the needle writhe, like the flash of a small bait fish seen catching the sun in a shallow pool of water.
+But with slightly more sharply focused eyes, the needle remained sitting comfortably on the "Bottomless" pin.

 She stood and took a rag from a hook and reached over Gregory to wipe the condensing droplets of water off the glass of the gauge, then circled around the aging pitted chrome casing for good measure.
 She could feel the little spots of rust and degrading metal catching against the fibers of the rag.
 She tapped the glass with her finger.